jklappert/FireFly/README.md

 -DFLINT_INCLUDE_DIR=$FLINT_INC_PATH -DFLINT_LIBRARY=$FLINT_LIB_PATH
 ```

+where `FLINT_LIB_PATH` is the absolute path pointing to the shared library of FLINT.

 ## Reconstructing functions
 To reconstruct functions with FireFly it offers an interface which directly makes use of a thread pool for the parallel reconstruction of various functions over the same prime field.
 Additionaly, black-box probes are calculated parallelized.